rcarmo/sushy/pages/HomePage/index.md

 * All your Textile, Markdown or ReStructured Text content lives in a filesystem tree, with a folder per page
 * Sushy grabs and renders those on demand with fine-tuned HTTP headers (assuming you do the sane thing and put Varnish or CloudFlare in front for caching)
-* It also (optionally) maintains a SQLite database with a full-text index of all your content (because I need this for private wikis).
+* It also maintains a SQLite database with a full-text index of all your content (because I need this for private wikis).

 ## [Documentation](docs)